the-events-calendar/event-tickets/readme.txt

 * Tweak - Added additional fields to the Event Tickets Site Health section.
 [ET-2017]
 * Feature - Add the Series Pass email template.
 [ET-1854]
 * Tweak - Adjusted the logic for calculating fees when using Stripe.
 [ET-2015]
+* Language - 22 new strings added, 91 updated, 0 fuzzied, and 0 obsoleted

 = [5.8.3] 2024-03-12 =